dimxasnewfrozen/k8s-intro/README.md

 ## Deployments

-A brief explanation on how to configure deployments, a new k8s components on top of replicasets
+A brief explanation on how to configure deployments, a new k8s components on top of replicasets.

+## Rollouts and Versioning

+A bried explanation and commands on how to deal with rollouts and versioning.